tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 <ul class="checkLists">

-{{cb}} The sidebar navigation (listing the topics in the documentation) lets users take in a sense of the whole while also allowing users to expand more details as desired.
-The sidebar isn't a massive list of seemingly endless scrolling and expansion but divides up doc sets into logical groups, like books. {{cb-end}}
+{{cb}} The sidebar navigationlets users take in a sense of the whole while also allowing users to expand more details as desired.
+The sidebar isn't a massive list of seemingly endless scrolling and expansion + expansion + expansion but divides up doc sets into logical groups, like books.
+For systems with large numbers of topics, progressive disclose techniques might be implemented across primary, secondary, and tertiary levels of information. {{cb-end}}

-{{cb}} As the user navigates each topic, the sidebar navigation makes it clear where the user is in the navigation.
-Breadcrumbs might also help establish organizational context. {{cb-end}}
+{{cb}} As the user navigates each topic, the sidebar navigation makes it clear where the user is in the navigation (e.g., the topic highlights clearly and the navigation sticks open at that level).
+Breadcrumbs might also help establish site context. {{cb-end}}

-{{cb}} When users click topics in the navigation, the UI doesn't shift context in jarring ways, such as taking the user to another doc set or changing navigation areas like the sidebar and header (which are usually consistent for every page).
-This jarring navigation often happens when sidebar entries point to other doc sites.
-If this is the case, the links have an icon indicating the link takes them to another site. {{cb-end}}
+{{cb}} When a user click topics in the navigation, the UI doesn't shift context in jarring ways, such as taking the user to another doc set or changing stable navigation areas like the sidebar and header (which are usually consistent for every page).
+This jarring navigation often happens when sidebar entries point to topics in other doc sites.
+If this is the case, the external links have an icon indicating the link takes them to another site. {{cb-end}}

-{{cb}} Navigation mechanisms work consistently across all docs in your developer portal.
-For example, if top-level folders expand to show child items rather than opening to their own page in one set of docs, the same behavior is found in others.
-If one doc set {{cb-end}}
+{{cb}} Navigation mechanisms work consistently across all docs in the developer portal.
+For example, in one set of docs, if top-level folders expand to show child items rather than opening to their own page, the same behavior is found in others. {{cb-end}}

-{{cb}} Common topics are similarly named across doc sets in the developer portal.
-For example, the Overview, Getting Started, Troubleshooting, Glossary, Release Notes, and Reference are named in consistent ways that helps users understand how to navigate your technical information. {{cb-end}}
+{{cb}} Common topics have similar names across doc sets in the developer portal.
+For example, the Overview, Getting Started, Troubleshooting, Glossary, Release Notes, and Reference are named in consistent ways that help users understand how to navigate the site.
+One doc set shouldn't call a topic "Latest updates" and "First steps" while another uses "What's new" and "Quickstart." {{cb-end}}

 {{cb}} Sentences are somewhat short, paragraphs are relatively small, and subheadings are frequent.
 A readability score will place the content at the high-school level, not college. {{cb-end}}

-{{cb}} Subheadings follow a parallel structure so they can be more easily scanned and read. {{cb-end}}
+{{cb}} Subheadings follow a parallel structure so they can be more easily scanned and read.
+The subheadings are descriptive enough to allow users to get a gist of the page by merely reading the subheadings. {{cb-end}}

+{{cb}} Topics usually have a short summary below the title that encapsulates the main purpose of the topic. {{cb-end}}

 {{cb}} Unfamiliar words and jargon are defined in a glossary.
 At times, the glossary terms are linked to their glossary definitions. {{cb-end}}